michaelw-0615/Application-of-NLX-LLM-RAG/reports/naive_rag.md

 ## Retrieval, Prompting and Generation
 The method `retrieve(query, top_k, ef)` is used to search for top-K answers in the format of `[(id, text, score)]` where `score` is derived from cosine similarity.
 The method `answer_with_context(query, top_k, max_ctx_chars)` uses OpenAI API (currently hard-coded) to generate top-k answers with maximum length `max_ctx_chars`.

+## Error Handling
+Try-except handling of potential errors is implemented in different phases, including embeddings with all-MiniLM-L6-v2 (`assert dim=384`) and answer generation.
+Key progresses, such as embedding and tokenization, are printed out for monitoring.

+## Limitations and Next Steps
+The current implementation is a naïve RAG pipeline that relies on single-pass retrieval and direct context injection, without advanced techniques such as multi-query expansion, reranking or citation alignment.
+In the next steps, we would incorporate higher-level functionalities including query rewriting, cross-encoder rerankers, context-packing strategies, metadata filtering, and grounded citations to enhance both accuracy and reliability.
+Also, comprehensive parametric experiments using either RAGAs or ARES should be implemented to validate the effectiveness of different top-K values, embedding sizes, prompt types and advanced features.